GabeStah/gremlin-chaos-monkey/alternatives/azure/index.md

 ## WazMonkey

 [WazMonkey](https://github.com/smarx/WazMonkey) is an open-source tool that selects a random Azure role instance and reboots it.
-Written in C# and executed on the command-line, WazMonkey is simple and straight-forward to use.
+Written in C# and executed on the command-line, WazMonkey is simple and straightforward to use.

 ```bash
 Usage: WazMonkey -p foo.publishSettings -n myservice -s production